dotnet/orleans/src/Documentation/Advanced-Concepts/Activation-Garbage-Collection.md

 ---

 # Activation Garbage Collection

-The Orleans Team often uses the phrase “Activation Garbage Collection” but that is probably a somewhat misleading term as it might imply it works the same way that .NET garbage collection does, based solely on memory-pressure triggers.

- In the past, we experimented with Activation-GC based on memory usage triggers, but we abandoned that approach due to the unreliable memory usage metrics we could use.

- We ended up implementing a simple time-based approach to Activation-GC, which seems to be working well during various high traffic stress test runs.

- This approach requires calculating a balance between

-* Request-per-second
-* Memory-per-grain
-* Available memory

-in order to set the age-out limits.
+As described in [Grains](../Getting-Started-With-Orleans/Grains.md), a *grain activation* is an in-memory instance of a grain class that gets automatically created by the Orleans runtime on an as-needed basis as a temporary physical embodiment of a grain.

+Activation Garbage Collection (Activation GC) is the process of removal from memory of unused grain activations.
+It is conceptually similar to how garbage collection of memory works in .NET.
+However, Activation GC only takes into consideration how long a particular grain activation has been idle.
+Memory usage is not used as a factor.

-## How Activation-GC Works
+## How Activation GC Works
-The most common approach is to configure the silo to periodically scan for activations that have not been used at all for some period of time (CollectionAgeLimit).
-The silo then proactively ages-out those non-active activations by calling the grain’s Deactivate method and remove them from the silo memory.
+The general process of Activation GC involves Orleans runtime in a silo periodically scanning for grain activations that have not been used at all for the configured period of time (Collection Age Limit).
+Once a grain activation has been idle for that long, it gets deactivated.
+The deactivation process begins by the runtime calling the grain’s `OnDeactivateAsync()` method, and completes by removing references to the grain activation object from all data structures of the silo, so that the memory is reclaimed by the .NET GC.

+As a result, with no burden put on the application code, only recently used grain activations stay in memory while activations that aren't used anymore get automatically removed, and system resources used by them get reclaimed by the runtime.

 **What counts as “being active” for the purpose of grain activation collection**

-* receiving a call
+* receiving a method call
 * receiving a reminder
 * receiving an event via streaming